Can we resolve the problem of the entanglement between facts and values in economics?

 Conference summary

-How can economics deal with the entanglement of facts and values?
-Economics is faced with the coexistence of competing ethical concepts and normative systems, whose foundations and influence on human behaviour have been the subject of philosophical debate for centuries.
-Many seemingly ethically neutral concepts and theories are in fact imbued with values.
+How can economics address the problem of the entanglement of facts and values?
+Economics is confronted with the coexistence of competing ethical concepts and normative systems, whose foundations and influence on human behavior have been the subject of philosophical debate for centuries.
+Many concepts and theories that appear to be ethically neutral are in fact imbued with values.

-Hillary Putnam has shown that in economics, facts and values are inextricably linked, without however indicating how they can be rigorously articulated.
-We propose to approach this question through the work of several economists and philosophers - notably Popper, Rawls and Sen - in order to show that, far from opening a "Pandora's box" that is difficult to master, recognizing this entanglement of facts and values can, on the contrary, be the starting point of a genuine roadmap for coherently integrating norms and values within economic analysis.
+Hillary Putnam has shown that in economics, facts and values are inextricably linked, without however indicating how to articulate them rigorously.
+We propose to address this question through the work of several economists and philosophers—notably Popper, Rawls, and Sen—in order to show that, far from opening a "Pandora's box" that is difficult to control, recognizing this entanglement of facts and values can, on the contrary, be the starting point for a genuine roadmap for coherently integrating norms and values into economic analysis.